mreilaender/ipmi-temperature-control/README.md

 # IPMI temperature control

 Sets fan speeds via remote IPMI according to a fan curve configured via a yaml file based on disk temperatures.
+If any of the disks exceeds a temperature from the configuration file the fan speeds will be set accordingly for `FRNT_FAN2` and `FRNT_FAN3`.
+All other fans will be set to 100%.

 Currently only works for an ASRockRack E3C246D4U2-2T since the IPMI commands used are raw commands that presumably only work for this board.
 Heavily inspired by [coledeck](https://github.com/coledeck/asrock-pwm-ipmi).
 Thanks for your help :)